cs50/labs/hello/README.md

 ls
 ```

 You should see just `hello.c`?
 That's because you've just listed the files in that same folder, this time using a command-line interface (CLI), using just your keyboard, rather than the graphical user interface (GUI) represented by that folder icon.
-In particular, you *executed* (i.e., ran) a command called `ls`, which is shorthand for "list."
-(It's such a frequently used command that its authors called it just `ls` to save keystrokes.)
+In particular, you *executed* (i.e., ran) a command called `ls`, which is shorthand for "list" (it's such a frequently used command that its authors called it just `ls` to save keystrokes).
 Make sense?

 Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
 Commands are "case-sensitive," so be sure not to type in uppercase when you mean lowercase or vice versa.